 Efforts at cross-straits standardization between the two bodies have culminated in a series of combined publications that documented all agreements and retained differences since 2002.

-This site collates Chinese language medical terms officially sanctioned by the two above-named bodies as well as common variant forms used in published medical literature from mainland China, Hong Kong and Taiwan.
+This site collates Chinese language medical terms officially sanctioned by the two above-named bodies as well as common variant forms used in published medical literature from mainland China, Republic of China (Taiwan) and Hong Kong SAR.